bigfix/developer.bigfix.com/site/reference/types/string.md

 # &lt;string&gt; as time zone : time zone

 Returns a time zone object from a properly formatted string.
-See &amp;lt;time zone&amp;gt;.
+See &lt;time zone&lt;.

 # &lt;string&gt; as time_of_day : time of day